 The biblical requirements for baptism are simple: have a saving relationship with Jesus Christ, and understand what baptism means.
 The Bible adds no requirements for age, the length of time someone has been a believer (Acts 8:34-38), or informational classes—as long as the person understands what baptism means.
-Baptism can be performed in a church's baptismal, a swimming pool, or the ocean.
-And the participants can wear robes, waders, jeans, or swimsuits.
-The only requirements are that the person being baptized is a Christian and is willing to obey God by publically declaring their relationship with Him.
+Baptism can be performed in a church's baptismal, a swimming pool, the ocean, or other water source.
+And the participants can wear robes, waders, jeans, swimsuits, or other clothing.
+The only requirements are that the person being baptized is a Christian and is willing to obey God by publicly declaring their relationship with Him.

 Is there a correct mode of baptism?